 Blunting and blurring the impact

-Who should attend this program: This program is designed as a hands-on session for novel writers interested in improving and polishing their manuscripts.
+Who should attend this program: This program is designed as a hands-on session for fiction novel writers interested in improving and polishing their manuscripts.